 *Please note: Due to changes in federal procedures regarding the application process for Financial Aid, please be sure to e-file your tax return at least two weeks prior to filing your FAFSA.
 This will help to ensure that your tax information is processed by the IRS in time to be retrieved electronically into your FAFSA, and will decrease the likelihood that you will have to resubmit the FAFSA again with updated income information.
 Please select the Data Retrieval tool to retrieve IRS information into your FAFSA form.

 - Additionally, the federal government considers students at the graduate level and beyond to be independent from their parents with respect to financial aid.
-Therefore, students applying for financial aid with Alpert Medical School do not need to include their parent financial information in the FAFSA.
-(Those applying for institutional aid will provide parent information in the Need Access Form.)
-However, it is not a problem for AMS, if parent information is included, since other schools to which students apply for admission may require it.
+Therefore, students applying for federal loans only with Alpert Medical School do not need to include their parent financial information in the FAFSA.
+(Those applying for institutional aid must include parent information on the FAFSA.)

 - What happens if I've forgotten my FAFSA PIN (Personal Identification Number)?